scrapy/scrapy/docs/topics/loaders.rst

         <topics-loaders-processors>` to get the final value to assign to each
         item field.

-    .. method:: nested_loader(xpath=selector, css=selector)
+    .. method:: nested_xpath(xpath)

-        Create a nested loader with either an xpath selector or css selector.
+        Create a nested loader with an xpath selector.
+        The supplied selector is applied relative to selector associated with this :class:`ItemLoader`.
+The nested loader shares the :class:`Item` with the parent :class:`ItemLoader` so calls to :meth:`add_xpath`, :meth:`add_value`, :meth:`replace_value`, etc. will behave as expected.

+    .. method:: nested_css(css)

+        Create a nested loader with a css selector.
         The supplied selector is applied relative to selector associated with this :class:`ItemLoader`.
 The nested loader shares the :class:`Item` with the parent :class:`ItemLoader` so calls to :meth:`add_xpath`,